Snarkorel/llilum-wiki/demo.md

   * Your device is now ready for attaching a debugger

 ## Debugging
-* Launch [pyOCD](https://launchpad.net/gcc-arm-embedded-misc/pyocd-binary/), which will automatically detect and connect to the device using CMSIS-DAP.
 * To debug on the command line:
   * Launch the `debug.bat` script.
-  * Connect to the pyOCD debug server:
-    `target remote :3333`
+The script will launch pyOCD and try to connect to remote target on port 3333.
+  * If the `debug.bat` script fails you can launch pyOCD manually [pyOCD](https://launchpad.net/gcc-arm-embedded-misc/pyocd-binary/), which will automatically detect and connect to the device using CMSIS-DAP, and then connect to the pyOCD debug server with command `target remote :3333`
 * Now you can set a breakpoint with the command _b_main_ and gdb will show you are hitting function `Microsoft.Zelig.Runtime.Bootstrap::Initialization()`.
     ![gdb debug window](https://github.com/NETMF/zelig-pr/wiki/GDBDebug.PNG)
 * To debug in Visual Studio 2015:
   * Launch VS from the command line so that it picks up your local environment variables.